davis-b/follow/README.md

 # Fun Facts
 Follow utilizes the inotify api to quickly react to write events.

-Follow treats Vim writes (replacing a file with a buffer) as regular write events.
+Follow treats Vim style "writes" (replacing a file with a different file) as regular write events.

 Follow was originally written by me in C, this is a reimplemntation and improvement in Zig.